huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 been used to convert a similar model that was written in the same framework as *[camelcase name of model]*.
 Usually, it is enough to copy an already existing conversion script and slightly adapt it for your use case.
-Don\'t hesitate to ask [name of mentor] to point you to a similar already existing conversion script for your model.
+Don't hesitate to ask [name of mentor] to point you to a similar already existing conversion script for your model.

--   If you are porting a model from TensorFlow to PyTorch, a good starting point might be BERT\'s conversion script [here](https://github.com/huggingface/transformers/blob/7acfa95afb8194f8f9c1f4d2c6028224dbed35a2/src/transformers/models/bert/modeling_bert.py#L91)
+-   If you are porting a model from TensorFlow to PyTorch, a good starting point might be BERT's conversion script [here](https://github.com/huggingface/transformers/blob/7acfa95afb8194f8f9c1f4d2c6028224dbed35a2/src/transformers/models/bert/modeling_bert.py#L91)
--   If you are porting a model from PyTorch to PyTorch, a good starting point might be BART\'s conversion script [here](https://github.com/huggingface/transformers/blob/master/src/transformers/models/bart/convert_bart_original_pytorch_checkpoint_to_pytorch.py)
+-   If you are porting a model from PyTorch to PyTorch, a good starting point might be BART's conversion script [here](https://github.com/huggingface/transformers/blob/master/src/transformers/models/bart/convert_bart_original_pytorch_checkpoint_to_pytorch.py)

-In the following, we\'ll quickly explain how PyTorch models store layer weights and define layer names.
+In the following, we'll quickly explain how PyTorch models store layer weights and define layer names.
 In PyTorch, the name of a layer is defined by the name of the class attribute you give the layer.
-Let\'s define a dummy model in PyTorch, called `SimpleModel` as follows:
+Let's define a dummy model in PyTorch, called `SimpleModel` as follows:

 ```python